Note: Most assets on this page have a prefab (a premade item) within the

 The Graph Manager script has a Boolean field for each of the graphs above to toggle them on and off.

-This object takes the screenshots for the Python Script and also controls the frame-rate for the scene.
+This object takes the screenshots for the Python script and is required to be attached to all junction cameras.